 An interdepartmental major may be arranged in consultation with the heads of the departments concerned.
+Interdepartmental majors must include coursework from three departments.
 Written copies of the agreement specifying the requirements for the interdepartmental major must be signed by the heads of these departments and filed with both the College registrar and the student's faculty advisor.
 This request must be made prior to the student's earning 91 semester credits toward a degree at Baldwin-Wallace.